WHAT IS WORLD AIDS DAY?

 Get involved by holding a fundraising event for AiDS Orphan or taking part in the World AIDS Day Red Run!
 We are proud to be one of the HIV charities which you can fundraise for for the Red Run.

-The Red run is a 5k fun run in Victoria Park, London on the 26th November.
+The Red run is a 5-10km fun run or 5km walk in Victoria Park, London, on the 30th November 2019.
 Don your red clothing, lace up those trainers and run for support, research and a cure for HIV.

 For more information about Red Run 2019 please see here